 Entropy is a very large random number which has never been generated by anybody and will never be generated by anybody again.

-2. The entropy that has been created is encrypted as a string of words from a special dictionary with the help of mathematical algorithms.
+2. The entropy created is encrypted as a string of words from a unique dictionary with the help of mathematical algorithms.
 The mnemonic is the result.

 A hash function is a mathematical algorithm that compresses a data set of any size into a fixed size data array.
 The incoming data is called a message, and the outgoing data is called a hash sum or simply a hash.
 One of the key features of a hash function is that it is unidirectional, which means that it is impossible to recover the original data from its result (the hash).
 It’s also important to understand that if the incoming data doesn’t change, the hash sum will always be the same.